 - What are the pros and cons of each option for me?

 - How do I get support to help me make a decision that is right for me?

 *Ask 3 Questions is based on Shepherd et al. Three questions that patients can ask to improve the quality of information physicians give about treatment options: A cross-over trial.
 Patient Education and Counselling, 2011;84:379-85

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
-It is based on the RCOG Green-top Clinical Guideline Epilepsy in Pregnancy, which contains a full list of the sources of evidence we have used.
-You can find it online at: www.rcog.org.uk/en/guidelines-research-services/guidelines/gtg68.
+It is based on the RCOG Green-top Guideline No. 68 Epilepsy in Pregnancy, which contains a full list of the sources of evidence we have used.

 This leaflet was reviewed before publication by women attending clinics at the Royal Victoria Infirmary, Whipps Cross University Hospital, Wrexham Maelor Hospital, Raigmore Hospital, St Thomas’ Hospital, St Mary’s Hospital, St Bartholomew’s Hospital, Royal London Hospital, Birmingham Women’s Hospital, University Hospital Birmingham and Birmingham and Solihull Mental Health NHS Foundation Trust, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.